 Our Cave Junction headquarters is loaded with a full spectrum of lighting to outfit your indoor garden.
-For the many growers who are unable to cultivate their plants outside in the free abundant sunshine, grow lights are necessary to successfully grow indoors.
+For the growers who are unable to cultivate their plants outside in the free abundant sunshine, grow lights are necessary to successfully grow indoors.
 Grow lights take the place of the sun, and power the growth of your plants and their buds.
 Light is like “food” for your plants, so without a lot of bright light, even a healthy plant won’t flourish as much.

 (You may also hear: CFL, T5, T8, T12)